ryanstapleton/overtimeApp/README.md

 ## Features:
 - [x] Approval Workflow
-- [ ] SMS Sending -> link to approval or overtime input -> integrate with Hreoku scheduler
+- [x] SMS Sending -> link to approval or overtime input -> integrate with Hreoku scheduler
 - [x] Administrate admin dashboard
 - [x] Block non-admin and guest users
 - [ ] Email summary to managers for approval
 - [x] Needs to be documented if employee did not log overtime
+- [ ] Create audit log for each text message

 ## UI:
 - [x] Bootstrap -> formatting